Herbert Kappler: Criminal conviction

 Kappler was arrested by British authorities in 1945, turned over to the Italian government in 1947, and tried the following year.
 Kappler's second-in-command in Rome, SS-Captain Erich Priebke, managed to escape to Argentina and was not extradited to Italy to face trial over his own role in the Ardeatine Caves Massacre until 1996.

 In July 1948, Kappler was tried by an Italian Army military tribunal and, on 20 July, was sentenced to life imprisonment, with the stipulation that the first four years were to be served in solitary confinement.
 He would be held in the Gaeta military prison.
 On 25 October 1952, Italy's Supreme Military Tribunal rejected Kappler's appeal and reaffirmed the life sentence.
 Kappler's first wife divorced him while he was serving his sentence.
 In 1972, he married Anneliese Kappler, a nurse with whom he had carried on a lengthy correspondence, in a prison wedding ceremony.
-By this time, Kappler had converted to Catholicism, due to the influence of his war-time enemy, Monseigneur Hugh O'Flaherty, who often visited him in prison, and with whom Kappler often discussed literature and religion.
+By this time, Kappler had converted to Catholicism, due to the influence of his war-time enemy, Monsignor Hugh O'Flaherty, who often visited him in prison and with whom Kappler often discussed literature and religion.

 In 1975, at the age of sixty-eight, Kappler was diagnosed with terminal cancer.
 Appeals by both his wife and the West German government for compassionate release were denied by Italian authorities but did earn him a transfer to a hospital in 1976.
 Due to Kappler's deteriorating condition and his wife's nursing skills, Anneliese Kappler was allowed almost unlimited access to him.
 On a visit in August 1977, she carried him out in a large suitcase (Kappler weighed about 47 kg at the time) and escaped to West Germany, assisted by an apparently unwitting Carabinieri member.

 Despite demands that Kappler be returned to Italy, the West German authorities refused to extradite him and did not prosecute him for any further war crimes, reportedly owing to his ill-health.
 Vittorio Lattanzio resigned from his position as Minister of Defence in the aftermath of the escape.
 Six months after his escape, Kappler died at home in Soltau, on 9 February 1978, aged 70.

 In popular culture

 In the 1973 feature film Massacre in Rome, which deals with the Ardeatine massacre, Kappler was portrayed by actor Richard Burton.
 Christopher Plummer portrayed Kappler in the 1983 TV film The Scarlet and The Black, which details Kappler's interactions with Monsignor Hugh O'Flaherty until Kappler's capture by Allies in 1944.
 The film is based on the book The Scarlet Pimpernel of the Vatican, by J.P.
 Gallagher, published in 1968.

-Kappler's time in prison and the friendship with his former enemy Monsignor O'Flaherty born of the Monsignor's frequent visits to that prison cell, is dramatised in the radio play The Scarlet Pimpernel of the Vatican, by Robin Glendinning.
+Kappler's time in prison and the friendship with his former enemy Monsignor O'Flaherty born of the Monsignor's frequent visits to that prison cell, are dramatised in the radio play The Scarlet Pimpernel of the Vatican, by Robin Glendinning.
 The radio play was first broadcast on 30 November 2006 on UK BBC Radio 4.
 It was later performed live under the name Kingfishers Catch Fire.